ICED OAT MILK MATCHA LATTE RECIPE

 1.Fill one third of glass with ice cube in a water bottle or mason jar with lid.
 I use 16 oz mason jar.

-2. Add 1 teaspoon (2 grams) shifted matcha. if you have a sieve, you can place a sieve on the top of mason jar.
+2. Add 2 teaspoon (4 grams) sifted matcha. if you have a sieve, you can place a sieve on the top of mason jar.

-5. OPTIONAL: You can add 1-2 teaspoons of maple syrup for a sweeter experience.
+5. OPTIONAL: You can add 1-2 teaspoons of maple syrup or honey for a sweeter experience.

 6. Put a lid and shake it until matcha powder is completely desolved, which is about 30 seconds.